 Capt Walter Write, during February, commanded a composite tank company made of men from all the companies of the battalion.
 The company left Ft.
 Knox on a problematic move at 9:00 A.M.
 The company consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 At noon, the column stopped for a short rest and a lunch that did not materialize.
 A guide had failed to stay at one of the crossings until the kitchen truck arrived there, so instead of turning into the woods, the truck went straight.
 After the break, Capt.
 Write ordered the men back to Ft.
 Knox without having been fed.

 At 7:00 A.M. on Monday, June 16, the battalion was broken into four detachments for a three-day tactical road march.
 The most important part of this march was to train the soldiers in loading, unloading, and setting up the battalion’s administrative camps.
 The battalion traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½ ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½ ton trucks (which were the battalion’s kitchens), and 1 ambulance.
 The battalion traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
-The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated and fished.
+The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
 The battalion returned to Ft.
-Knox on Wednesday, June 18th through Lebanon, New Haven, and Hodgenville, Kentucky.
+Knox on Wednesday, June 18 through Lebanon, New Haven, and Hodgenville, Kentucky.
+The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.

 The maneuvers were described by other men as being awakened at 4:30 A.M. and sent to an area to engage an imaginary enemy.
 After engaging the enemy, the tanks withdrew to another area.
 The crews had no idea what they were doing most of the time because they were never told anything by the higher-ups.
 A number of men felt that they just rode around in their tanks a lot.